budgefeeney/ventureforth/docs/chapter6 - smart-constructors.md

 The final two steps are as follows:

- * Export the types HouseName, StreetName, CityName, Country and Address, but _not_ the constructors.
-Also export Country.
+ * Export the types HouseName, StreetName, CityName, Country and Address, but _not_ their data-constructors.
- * Define functions which will validate the input, and construct the types, and export _these functions only_.
+ * Define "smart-constructor" functions which will validate the input, and construct the types, and export _these functions only_.

 Now any function that accepts an address can assume it's a valid address.
 In fact we can now view our application as having two layers: an inner layer of business logic which only use validated abstract types, and an outer layer which does IO with raw text.

 Two disadvantages exist: the first is that with the constructors no longer visible, we can no longer do pattern-matching based on types (or use the `RecordWildCards` extension).
 We'll look into this later.
 The second is that we can no longer use the `Text` functions on our types.
 The solution to that is to simply allow one to extract text from them, e.g.

 ```
-newtype PostCode = PostCode { asText :: Text } deriving Show
+newtype PostCode = PostCode { postCodeText :: Text } deriving Show
 ```

+or, more idiomatically, have them implement `TextShow` so you can just use `showt` to conver them to `Text`.

 ## Haskell Regular-Expression Support